 The Individualized Bachelor of Arts provides students with the greatest flexibility in designing their own area of study.
 In recent semesters, students have pursued self-designed studies in:

-Acoustics, Acting, Aesthetics, Anarchism and Insurrection, Animal Behavior/Primate Studies, Anthropology, Anthroposophy, Archival Studies, Area Studies, Art and Art History, Audio Storytelling, Auto-ethnography, Bio-art/Bio-poetics, Birth & Women’s Health, Botany, Business Organization and Management, Cinema Studies, Communication, Consciousness Studies, Creative Culture, Critical Prison Studies, Critical Theory, Cultural Studies, Design, Entrepreneurship, Expressive Arts, Filmmaking and Film Studies, Food Culture, Gender and Sexuality Studies, Geology, Graphic Design, History, Holistic Sustainable Development, Human Rights & Justice, Immigration Studies, Interdisciplinary Studies, Language and Literature, Marketing, Masculinity Studies, Mathematics, Media Studies, Meditation and Mindfulness, Music Composition, Neuroscience and Memory, Nonprofit Leadership, Nonviolence and Peace Studies, Nutritional Science, Organizational Leadership, Performance, Philosophy, Psychology, Scientific Literacy, Social Activism, Sociology, Subcultural Studies, Trauma and Healing, Vermont History, Yoga Theory and Practice
+Acoustics, Acting, Aesthetics, Anarchism and Insurrection, Animal Behavior/Primate Studies, Anthropology, Anthroposophy, Archival Studies, Area Studies, Art and Art History, Audio Storytelling, Auto-ethnography, Bio-art/Bio-poetics, Birth & Women’s Health, Botany, Business Organization and Management, Cinema Studies, Communication, Consciousness Studies, Creative Culture, Critical Prison Studies, Critical Theory, Cultural Studies, Design, Entrepreneurship, Expressive Arts, Film Studies, Food Culture, Gender and Sexuality Studies, Geology, Graphic Design, History, Holistic Sustainable Development, Human Rights & Justice, Immigration Studies, Interdisciplinary Studies, Language and Literature, Marketing, Masculinity Studies, Mathematics, Media Studies, Meditation and Mindfulness, Music Composition, Neuroscience and Memory, Nonprofit Leadership, Nonviolence and Peace Studies, Nutritional Science, Organizational Leadership, Performance, Philosophy, Psychology, Scientific Literacy, Social Activism, Sociology, Subcultural Studies, Trauma and Healing, Vermont History, Yoga Theory and Practice

 At the start of the semester, students attend an intensive eight-day residency in Vermont, followed by 16 weeks of independent work and self-reflection in close collaboration with a faculty advisor.
 Goddard pioneered this format nearly a half century ago to meet the needs of adult students with professional, family, and other obligations seeking learning experiences grounded in the real-world.